tangbc/sugar/README.EN.md

 	* `src/main/` Component system module directory, all of the module files in this directory are eventually serving for component.js (component basic definition module).
 Components can be included each other, nested and message communication.
 See more Api: [sugar api](http://tangbc.github.io/sugar/sugar.html)

-	* **`src/mvvm/`** A lightweight mvvm library, command system support v-text, v-model, v-bind, v-on, v-for and so on. **mvvm does not have any dependence on sugar, it can be used independently**.
+	* **`src/mvvm/`** A lightweight MVVM library, command system support v-text, v-model, v-bind, v-on, v-for and so on. **mvvm does not have any dependence on sugar, it can be used independently**.
 See more Api: [mvvm api](http://tangbc.github.io/sugar/mvvm.html)

 # 4. Demos